sarsatis/kubernetes-devops-security/README.md

 commented un used imports to resolve code smells

+docker restart sonarqube (if you restart your vm)

 # Added dependency check
 added plugin in pom.xml and added stage in jenkins to check what other configurations https://jeremylong.github.io/DependencyCheck/dependency-check-maven/